daormar/debasher/doc/design_doc_resident.md

   ended instead).
 Reasoned from the code, not run.
 Numbering the rounds from outside, with the epoch in the trigger, would fix it (see Future work, section 7).
-- **A port that only a source writes to never carries a marker.** A round waits for the marker of every input port that is not a control port, and a source is outside the program, so it sends none: the round never closes, the node writes no checkpoint and its input log is not pruned until it reaches `INPUT_LOG_MAX_BYTES`, which is an error.
+- **A port that only a source writes to never carries a marker: fixed on 2026-09-22 with `EXTERNAL_PORTS`.** A round used to wait for the marker of every input port that was not a control port, and a source is outside the program, so it sends none: the round never closed, the node wrote no checkpoint and its input log was not pruned until it reached `INPUT_LOG_MAX_BYTES`, which is an error.
 Found on 2026-09-21 and checked with a real run: a node with a data port written from outside and a control port, a `start_snapshot` on the control port, and no checkpoint after 3 s.
-Declaring the data port in `CONTROL_PORTS` makes the round close, but that is only a workaround, since that list is for ports that carry commands.
-Two ways are open, not decided, to be discussed: (a) declare such ports apart (a proposed `EXTERNAL_PORTS`, exempt from rounds), so that a round never depends on the outside; (b) require the source to write the marker, which works (checked with a real run: with the source writing the `BARRIER` of epoch 0 into the port, the round closes and the checkpoint is written) but makes rounds depend on the
+  Declaring the data port in `CONTROL_PORTS` made the round close, but that was only a workaround, since that list is for ports that carry commands.
+Fixed by a new `EXTERNAL_PORTS` list (see external port in the Glossary), excluded from the pending set the same way `CONTROL_PORTS` is, but whose `CLOSE` closes the port for good, unlike a control port's.
+A source that does know the protocol may still write the marker of the round the initiator opened: it is accepted like on any other port (`_on_barrier` does not special-case a port that is not pending), which combines the two ways this item used to weigh against each other, without coupling a round to the outside by default.
-  outside: a person writing by hand, or a program that ignores the protocol, leaves the round open, and the source must write the epoch that the initiator chose (see the previous item).
-They combine: under (a), a marker that a source which knows the protocol writes into an exempt port would be accepted like any other (reasoned from `_on_barrier`, not run).
+  A node whose only inputs are external has no port left to receive a marker from, so it has to be an initiator itself (see initiator in the Glossary), triggered the same way a node with only a control port already was; this is not a new case, `EXTERNAL_PORTS` does not change it.
+Checked with a real `debasher_exec` run: a `sink` process with an externally fed data port `inf` and an externally fed control port `ctl`, `EXTERNAL_PORTS = []` (the old behavior): fed `k=1,2,3` on `inf`, `start_snapshot` on `ctl`, no `checkpoints/0.json` after 3 s.
+With `EXTERNAL_PORTS = ["inf"]`: the same sequence writes `checkpoints/0.json` right after `start_snapshot`, without ever waiting on `inf`.
 - **A crash during a round** aborts it, and the mechanism is not designed.
 What
   exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (section 2).